Arronk/My-Coding-Journey/LogR2.md

 logic and html template for the quote page.
 Had a bit of a diversion when my 10 year old approached me with a scripting problem he was having in Roblox trying to create a punch animation.
 After a bit of trial and error and fixing numerous syntactic errors the little character was throwing a solid punch!

+## Day 68: 24.09.2018

+### Progress: Finished /quote, /buy and most of /index in pset7 cs50

+Spent a whole lot of time today try to finish this pset but unfortunately I couldn't quite reach the finish line.
+Stuck now on rendering the consolidated portfolio using live pricing but i'm sure i'll get it eventually.
+Goal for next week is to get it finished but i'm worried work may get in the way.